in

 Refrigerator Next to Stove in Kitchen

 The main appliances of a kitchen are the stove and oven, range hood, microwave, and refrigerator.
-If purchasing an existing home, you may not have an option to change the kitchen’s layout, at least for a while.
+If purchasing an existing home, you may not have the option to change the kitchen’s layout, at least for a while.
+But if you have a home newly built, it’s a good idea to plan for the placement of these appliances.

 Can You Put A Stove Next To Refrigerator?

 The short answer is yes.
 A stove can be right next to a refrigerator, especially in a very small kitchen.
-However, it’s not the best placement for two appliances that serve the opposite functions, to cool and to heat.
+However, it’s not the best placement for two appliances that serve the opposite functions: to cool and to heat.
 Read more about how to organize a small kitchen here.

 If working with a tiny kitchen, there may not be many options for the two largest appliances to be separated.
-In a galley kitchen, the refrigerator and oven with stovetop are typically across from each other.
+In a galley kitchen, the fridge and oven with stovetop are typically across from each other.

 Problems With A Stove Next To Fridge